Azure-Samples/DSRegTool/README.md

 #### 2- Troubleshoot Microsoft Entra join device device
 - Testing OS version
 - Testing if the device joined to the local domain
-- Testing if the device is joined to AzureAD
+- Testing if the device is joined to Entra ID
 - Testing if you signed in user is a Built-in Administrator account
 - Testing if the signed in user has local admin permissions
 - Testing Device Registration endpoints connectivity